UBC-MDS/simpute-py/README.md

 ## License

-`simpute_py` was created by Ken Wang.
+`simpute_py` was created by Lisa Sequeira, Renee Kwon, Fujie Sun, and Ken Wang.
 It is licensed under the terms of the MIT license.

 ## Credits